edmcouncil/fibo/ONTOLOGY_GUIDE.md

 ## Candidate Tests for Quality Compliance

-We anticipate identifying more and more quality assurance compliance criteria as time goes on, and have a backlog of other things we are considering.
+We anticipate identifying more and more quality assurance compliance criteria as time goes on and maintain here a backlog of other things we are considering.